mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

 ## Testing the app

-At this point, IIS should be configured to launch the rhino.compute instance when an API request is made.
+At this point, IIS should be configured to launch the Rhino.Compute instance when an API request is made.
 Let's try getting Hops to send a definition to our virtual machine's URL.

 1. Launch **Rhino** on your local machine.